n00b69/woa-op7/guide/English/3-install.md

 ```

 #### Boot into the UEFI
-> Download the UEFI image for your device, then replace `path\to\devicename-uefi.img` with the actual path of the UEFI image
 > Download the UEFI image **for your device**, then replace `path\to\devicename-uefi.img` with the actual path of the UEFI image.
 ```cmd
 fastboot boot path\to\devicename-uefi.img